lkillora/Genetic-Neural-Network/README.md

 # Genetic-Neural-Network
-A Genetic Neural Network, constructed as a Python class, which predicts the amount body fat on a person from some measurements.
+A Genetic Neural Network, constructed as a Python class, which predicts the amount body fat on a person.